 Who will receive the funds - Myself, a business, or someone else

 Your bank account:Choosing “Your bank account” means you'll be transferring funds to your own personal bank account.
 Do not select "Your bank account" and then add another individual's personal banking information.

 A business bank account:This option allows you to send funds to a bank account owned by a business or organization.
 (You must be a financial administrator for the organization or business to add their banking information.)

-- Someone else:Choosing "Someone else" means that funds will be transferred to someone else’s personal bank account or to an organization’s bank account that someone else manages.
-This option lets you add that person as your beneficiary, giving them sole bank transfer control, allowing them to enter their bank information directly.
+Someone else's bank account:Choosing "Someone else's bank account" means funds will be transferred to someone else’s personal bank account.
+This option lets you add that person as your beneficiary, giving them sole bank transfer control and allowing them to enter their bank information directly.

 The person receiving funds will need to meet the bank transfer requirements.

 What type of bank account is right for you - Personal vs Business